img-responsive

 Track Organizers

-Participants are expected to develop algorithms that can effectively adapt event-based perception tasks, specifically semantic segmentation, across platforms that use different sensor configurations and movement dynamics.
+Participants are expected to develop new adaptation algorithms that can effectively adapt 3D perception tasks, specifically object detection, across robot platforms that use different sensor configurations and movement dynamics, such as autonomous vehicles, drones, and quadrupeds.

 Kindly refer to this page for more technical details on this track.